 The seventh Rugby World Cup begins today and as this is ostensibly a rugby column, there is only one subject worthy of discussion.
 There are, however, many ways of viewing a competition of this magnitude, not all of them solely through the prism of the union game.
 International sport in its broad range of manifestations is about performing at the very highest level, and there are many fascinating links and parallels between different disciplines.

 I've written before about the shared demands of rugby union and Test cricket, and the similarities strike me once more as the big event in New Zealand shifts into gear.
-So let me begin by acknowledging the outstanding exploits of the England cricketers in whitewashing India and claiming the world No 1 spot – an achievement Martin Johnson and his rugby squad will be looking to emulate by reaching, and winning, their final in Auckland on 23 October.
+So let me begin by acknowledging the outstanding exploits of the England cricketers in whitewashing India and claiming the world No 1 spot.

-Hats off, then, to two of his fellow Andrews, Flower and Strauss, and all those players who demonstrated not only a formidable collective will, but also great individual leadership when the occasion demanded.
+Hats off to the two Andrews, Flower and Strauss, and all those players who demonstrated not only a formidable collective will, but also great individual leadership when the occasion demanded.
 Every time a critical situation arose, someone stepped into the firing line and delivered.
-This is THE essential match-winning quality in high-level team sport.
+This is the essential match-winning quality in high-level team sport.

 Finally – and here we encounter uncertainty in the England rugby camp – there is the player who, when space is at an absolute premium, pulls strings intuitively and inventively to create it.
-Eoin Morgan strikes me as a cricketer of this type, with the courage to cry freedom, to go exploring in a dangerous environment in the knowledge that the first mistake might well be the last.
-Rugby is more sympathetic in this sense: there is often a chance for a player to atone for error.
+Eoin Morgan strikes me as a cricketer of this type.
 Yet as far as the England World Cup squad is concerned, no name jumps off the page and makes me think: "There is our Morgan – a man blessed with the intuition and self-belief to change the nature of a contest."